 The Involvement Fair occurs at the beginning of the fall semester.
 This is a chance for sports clubs to promote themselves to new students at Lafayette.
 Clubs are asked to reserve a table in order to participate.

-SCORE.
+S.C.O.R.E.
 Workshop (Organizational Meeting and Training)

 There will be one full officers’ organizational meeting scheduled at the beginning of each semester for a yearly total of two meetings.
 During these meetings goals, objectives, procedures, and evaluation will take place.
 There will be updates on deadlines, in-service topics and other areas of interest.
 These meetings are mandatory for each club that wishes to be recognized by student government.
 A minimum of two officers must be present from each club and it is suggested that the President and Vice President or Safety Officer attend.